 - Experience Orlando from the skies with an early morning hot air balloon ride.
 Those rollercoasters don’t look so tall after all!

-- Visit Kennedy Space Centre for an out of this word experience.
-Just an hour away from downtown Orlando you and the children will enjoy this special journey.
+- Visit Kennedy Space Centre for an out of this world experience.
+Just an hour away from downtown Orlando, you and the children will enjoy this special journey.

-- Get to close to nature and crocodiles with an airboat ride on the world famous Florida swamps.
-There are 2 main companies offering Airboat rides; Boggy Creek and Wild Florida.
+- Get close to nature with an airboat ride on the world famous Florida swamps.

 - Visit the Giraffe Ranch and get up close to giraffe, zebras, ostriches, warthogs and many more animals during your safari ride.
 Just 40 miles from downtown Orlando, the Giraffe Ranch is well worth a visit.